 Seeing a building like a bunch of separate parts creates chaos.
 It is as the tuning of the instruments before they know their place within the whole symphony.
-Until under the guiding principles of order, discipline, balance, measure, time and harmony the many remember again their oneness within the whole.
+Until under the guiding principles of order, discipline, balance, measure, time and harmony, the many remember again their oneness within the whole.
 The balanced alchemy of the outer environment (physical, digital, social) with the inner environment (body, mind, heart, spirit) of the users.
 Resolving the chaos of the many back into the unity of the whole, the harmony of the symphony.
 Architecture is a Symphony of Form.

 Could it be that contemporary Architecture hearing the sound of many parts within the seemingly chaotic interference of the parts of our built environment has forgotten the art of listening for that one vibration of the elegant structure of the harmonious whole?
-The ancient science of harmony in nature, harmonics and sacred geometry to create harmonically resonating spaces.
-Sound current vibrating in all creation.
+The ancient science of harmony in nature, harmonics and sacred geometry create harmonically resonating spaces.
+Sound current vibrates in all creation.

 All physical matter in our universe is vibrating and emanates a field of energy that can be measured and influenced.
 This is true for both the human body as well as for buildings.
-Frequencies have an effect on matter and thus also on living beings.
+Vibrations have an effect on matter and thus also on living beings.

 In a situation you have only three possibilities; accept it, change it or leave it.
 The same you could say about the entrainment effect of vibrations.
 Brainwave entrainment refers to the brain’s electrical response to rhythmic sensory stimulation, such as pulses of sound or light.